Bonifaciu Florescu: Literatorul

 Meanwhile, Florescu saw himself as fit to occupy the vacated French-language chair at Bucharest University.
 However, this was converted into a Romance studies chair by government order, then assigned to Gian Luigi Frollo—the enduring perception was that Brătianu was clamping down on French influence, for fear of upsetting Germany.
 Florescu tried but failed to obtain a professorship in psychology and aesthetics at Bucharest University, and narrowly lost the race for the Romance chair.
 From January 1880, with Macedonski and Th.
 M. Stoenescu, Florescu edited a cultural review, Literatorul, where he published notes on the Franco-Prussian War and his new prose poetry, the "watercolors" and "sanguines".
 The embryo of a local Symbolist movement, Literatorul soon became noted for its prolonged polemic with Eminescu, which was carried by both Macedonski and Florescu.
 The latter also censured Macedonski's estranged friend, Duiliu Zamfirescu, who defected to Junimea.
 When he later alleged that this was for material gain, Zamfirescu simply dismissed him as a zevzec ("nitwit").

 Florescu himself eventually withdrew from the enterprise after a mysterious quarrel with Macedonski, who then accused him, also in Literatorul, of having squandered public money with his teaching.
 However, according to scholar Șerban Cioculescu, Florescu and Stonescu, together with poet-actor Mircea Demetriade—all three "faint and subdued figures"—, remained the last Macedonski loyalists as the latter fell into disgrace.
 Similarly, critic Adrian Marino notes that, while Macedonski's program was "constructive, evolved and receptive of the most fecund modern orientations", its main adherents, Florescu included, were "insignificant [and] obscure".
+A Macedonskian disciple, Alexandru Obedenaru, reports that the two senior writers were still sitting at the same table in Terasa Otetelișanu during late 1883, when they were both assaulted by some of Eminescu's followers.
+Florescu was pummeled by the intruders (and also sprayed with carbonated water by Costache Câmpineanu, who was aiming a soda siphon at them, and missed).

-His own monthly, Portofoliul Român ("The Romanian Portfolio"), appeared between March 1881 and June 1882, hosting poetry by Demetriade and Florescu's "watercolors", as well as his various historical essays—much praised by the Romanophile Frenchman Abdolonyme Ubicini.
+Florescu's own monthly, Portofoliul Român ("The Romanian Portfolio"), appeared between March 1881 and June 1882, hosting poetry by Demetriade and Florescu's "watercolors", as well as his various historical essays—much praised by the Romanophile Frenchman Abdolonyme Ubicini.
 In a note published therein, he revealed that Portofoliul only existed because of Petru Grădișteanu, whose recent law on debt relief had spared Florescu from his creditors.
 This news was reviewed with amusement in Junimea's Convorbiri Literare, which remarked that literature "owes so much to Mr. Grădișteanu".
 The same magazine derided Florescu's attempt to summarize philosophically the history of Austria on five pages: "The bigger the country, the shorter its philosophy."
 Additionally, Florescu announced that he was working on a fragmentary treatise on the historiosophy of the Balkans, seen by him as a single cultural and racial space.
 His other contributions included a rhyming obituary to painter Ion Andreescu, taken up in Binele Public newspaper and then carved on Andreescu's tombstone.